 h5) What are the risks associated with differentiation of registrant status as legal or natural persons across multiple jurisdictions?
 (See EDPB letter of 5 July 2018).

 The main risk seems to be that while legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons with rights/protection under GDPR.
-This risk may be minimized through educational resources as recommended below. [further flesh out risks: James Bladel to provide proposed language]
+This risk may be minimized through clear explanatory language beneath each field when filling in data fields within domain name registrations, as recommended below. [further flesh out risks: James Bladel to provide proposed language]

 Proposed Preliminary Policy Recommendation for inclusion in the Initial Report